Mount Disappointment (Australia): Encounter by Europeans

 Aboriginal Australians are known to have lived in the Mount Disappointment area.
 Stone weapons have been found near the junction of Drag Hill and Sunday Creeks.
-Though unrecorded, it is very likely Aboriginal Australians were the first to reach the summit.

 The surrounding forest was the land of the Kulin nation.

 After making the arduous climb to the summit in 1824, British explorers Hume and Hovell hoped to view the distant Port Phillip Bay.
-Unfortunately, the mountain's many trees prevented this, resulting in their immense disappointment.
+Unfortunately, the mountain's dense vegetation prevented them reaching the summit (they got within 5 kilometres), resulting in their immense disappointment.
 In addition, Hume suffered a painful injury to his groin nearby which caused him much distress and necessitated a five-day rest for their party.
 Consequently, they recorded their feelings in the name they chose for the mountain.

 Economic development

 In 1870, Australian settlers began mining for gold at Mount Disappointment.
 In 1880, the Australian Seasoned Timber Company commenced timber cutting and sawmilling operations there and with an influx of workers, townships were soon created at Clonbinane, Reedy Creek and Strath Creek.
 The company operated two mills, named "Comet Mill" and "Planet Mill", located in the heart of the forest.
 A network of tramways carried logs to the mills for cutting.
 These tramways included a notorious section called "The Bump", a steep incline that required a winch to haul the solid hardwood logs.
-By the 1890s, the Comet sawmill was processing 800 Mountain Ash logs a month.
+By the 1890s, the Comet sawmill was processing 800 mountain ash logs a month.

 In 1883–1885, the catchments to the east of Mount Disappointment were captured by Toorourrong Reservoir and associated aqueducts.
 They are protected as part of Kinglake National Park.

 The Australian Seasoned Timber Company's finishing and seasoning works were located in the township of Wandong, north of Melbourne on the edge of the Mount Disappointment forest.
 This seasoning plant treated messmate timber, used principally for furniture making.
 The Wandong seasoning works were established by a different company in 1889 and were one of the earliest attempts to season hardwood in Australia.

 At its peak, the timber industry in the area employed 420 men.
 Sawmilling ceased in 1939 but timber from the Mount Disappointment area is still being logged today, with improvements to forest management ensuring long-term sustainability of the industry.